movingimage-evp/pr-notifier/README.md

 # PR notifier
-A GitHub action that shames PR's that are open longer `DAYS_BEFORE` days
+Use GitHub Actions to notify Slack that a pull request is opened since `DAYS_BEFORE` days.

 ## Usage

+Add the following YAML to your new GitHub Actions workflow:
 ```
 name: PR notifier